xserrat/mpwarfwk-skeleton/README.md

 ```

-### Demo Example ###
+### Run Demo Example ###

-To run the current demo and show some functionalities of this framework, you can write in your browser:
+In order to run the current demo and show some functionalities of this framework, you can write in your browser:

 ```http://www.framework.dev``` or ```http://www.framework.prod```